Looking for a stylish and practical way to cover up this summer? Look no further than the Beach Bloom crochet dress!

 Jera’s Jamboree receives payments for affiliate advertising.
 This is at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 As a Cratejoy affiliate I earn if you click on a link and shop from my link.
 Please see my disclosure policy for more information.

-Why you’ll love crocheting this beach cover-up
+Why you’ll love crocheting this dress

 Design Inspiration